 Where to go if you want to beat the crowds?
-The My Cyprus Insider team has decided to guide you towards some hidden beaches in the Limassol district that you may never have been to before.
+The My Cyprus Insider team guides you towards some hidden beaches in the Limassol district that you may never have been to before.
 With pebbled coves and magnificent rocky backdrops, it really is the thing that dreams are made of – just hit the road, veer off the beaten track and enjoy a slightly different Cyprus beach-side experience!

 1. White Rocks, Governor’s Beach to Agios Georgios Alamanou Coastline

 Just a few hundred metres west of the organised Governor’s Beach lies a beautiful unspoilt stretch of chalk coastline.
 The sedimentary rocks, formed several million years ago give way to gorgeous pebbly coves and make for the perfect spot to kick back and enjoy the sun’s rays with barely a soul in sight.
 The rocky sea bed does attract fishermen though, and the area is great for snorkelling!
 Look out for sea bass and sea bream, which sometimes escape from the nearby fish-farms.

 How to get here?
 Turn off on the Limassol to Nicosia highway for Governors Beach.
 When you reach the turn which leads to the restaurants don’t turn left, but proceed straight on to the dirt road.
 The road is in fairly good condition and runs for about 3.5 km all along the coastline.
 Park anywhere along the side of the road and walk to the seashore.
 A few sandy areas can be found at the early section of the route while the rest are pebbly.
 The road ends at Agios Georgios Alamanou.